hynek/argon2-cffi/docs/argon2.rst

 Argon2 comes in two variants:

 Argon2d
-  is faster and uses data-depending memory access, which makes it suitable for cryptocurrencies and applications with no threats from side-channel timing attacks.
+  is faster and uses data-depending memory access, which makes it less suitable for hashing secrets and more suitable for cryptocurrencies and applications with no threats from side-channel timing attacks.

 Argon2i
   uses data-independent memory access, which is preferred for password hashing and password-based key derivation.